 Herbaceous and earthy, this gin cocktail gets its froth from kombucha, and its lovely color from beet juice.
 Learn how to make the recipe!

-The Ramos Gin Fizz Recipe:
+The Last Summer Fizz Recipe: